Summary

 You must understand your legal obligations as a tenant in a commercial lease agreement.
 These include not altering your property beyond what you have permission for and leaving it as it was when you exit the premises.
 Although you can assign and sublease part of the property, there is an obligation in a lease to get prior permission from our landlord.
 If you fail to carry out your responsibilities as a tenant in a lease, you could breach it.
 You could also face prosecution if the failure is regarding health and safety.

-If you need help understanding your legal obligations as a tenant in a commercial lease in the UK, LegalVision’s experienced leasing lawyers can assist as part of our LegalVision membership.
-For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents for a low monthly fee.
-So call us today on 0808 196 8584 or visit our membership page.
+If you need help understanding your legal obligations as a tenant in a commercial lease in the UK, LegalVision provides ongoing legal support for all businesses through our fixed-fee legal membership.
+Our experienced leasing lawyers help businesses across industries manage contracts, employment law, disputes, intellectual property, and more, with unlimited access to specialist lawyers for a fixed monthly fee.
+To learn more about LegalVision’s legal membership, call 0808 196 8584 or visit our membership page.

 Frequently Asked Questions